Sammylayo/Cyclistic-Bike-Share-Analysis/README.md

 Cyclistic offers bike rentals to both casual riders and annual members.
 This analysis investigates ride durations, temporal patterns, and geographic distributions to identify distinct usage patterns.

 ## Data Extraction and Cleaning <a name="section2"></a>
-Tools Used: SQL, R
+Tools Used:

-SQL: Monthly data was extracted and cleaned using SQL queries.
+- SQL: Monthly data was extracted and cleaned using SQL queries.
-R: Further analysis and visualization were conducted using R.
+- R: Further analysis and visualization were conducted using R.

-SQL Data Retrieval:
+## SQL Data Retrieval:

-# Setting up the connection
+### Setting up the connection from R to SQL
 con <- dbConnect(odbc::odbc(), Driver = "SQL Server", Server = server, Database = database, Trusted_Connection = "Yes")

-# Fetching the data
+### Fetching the data from SQL
 - query <- "SELECT * FROM CycleData"
 - df <- dbGetQuery(con, query)